Cyber Threat Intelligence Report Template

 *Each finding states a calibrated analytic claim, meaning what you concluded from the evidence.
 A finding isn't just naming a subject (like "Targeting trends"), and it isn't a raw observation (like "We saw spearphishing emails").*

 *Each row pairs a decision question with the finding that answers it.
-Provide confidence (how strong the evidence is) and likelihood (how likely the finding is to be true).
+Provide confidence (how strong the evidence is) on every finding.
+Provide likelihood (the seven-tier ladder) only when the finding is forward-looking; for a retrospective finding, mark the Likelihood cell "Not assessed" or "n/a (observed)."
 Three to five rows is typical.]*

 | Decision question | Finding | Confidence | Likelihood |